damienwhaley/challenge-cashapp/README.md

 ### Bank Domain

-The bank entity has only two attributes - a balance which represents the amount of money that the bank has available to it based on the balance of the customer accounts, and a list of customers.
+The bank entity has only two attributes - a balance which represents the amount of money that the bank has available to it based on the balance of all of the customer accounts, and a list of customers.

 The balance is a convenience, and is a derived value based on the sum of the balances of the customers.
 It is pretty obvious that calculating or deriving this value would become slower as the number of customers grew.